Legit-Labs/legitify/docs/policies/github/repository/code_review_by_two_members_not_required.md

 In order to comply with separation of duties principle and enforce secure code practices, a code review should be mandatory using the source-code-management built-in enforcement.
 This option is found in the branch protection setting of the repository.

 ### Threat Example(s)
-Users can merge code without being reviewed which can lead to insecure code reaching the main branch and production.
+Users can merge code without being reviewed, which can lead to insecure code reaching the main branch and production.
+Requiring code review by at least two reviewers further decreases the risk of an insider threat (as merging code requires compromising at least 2 identities with write permissions), and decreases the likelihood of human error in the review process.